Our Major Projects

 'There is no tool for development more effective than the empowerment of women' (Kofi Annan)

 The Moriah Women's Group in Muriet, a suburb of Arusha, is led by our community co-ordinator Mary Owino.
 These enterprising women all run micro-businesses; from their profits, they give back to the Group to help other women start businesses, to help young people with educational costs and skills training, and to meet urgent needs within the community.

-We want to help the women pictured above (with Mary, far right) to upscale their businesses (chicken rearing, small scale farming, sales of food crops) and so generate more profit to be re-invested within their community, while inspiring and encouraging other women to start their own small businesses.
+We're helping the women pictured above to upscale their businesses (pig and poultry rearing, community shop, small scale farming, sales of food crops) and so generate more profit to be re-invested within their community, while inspiring and encouraging other women to start their own small businesses.

 Mateves Community Hall - ACHIEVED!

 In 2018, our partner Onesphorus and his congregation held their church meetings in the open air.
 Their dream was to build a bricks-and-mortar hall, to serve both as a community hall which could be used by many different groups, and as a church building where services could be held and those in need come to be helped.
 There is a particular need for employability and skills development training for more disadvantaged groups within the community, so this would be one of the first uses of such a building.

 We're very happy to say that, thanks to generous grants from the Van Neste Foundation and the Seedfield Trust, in addition to sponsorship and donations from our supporters, the total required has been raised and building was completed in November 2019!